 - Higher speed since no one else is working with the same proxy.

 - Ability to bypass filters and firewalls since a private proxy server can circumvent these types of blocked websites.

 - Ability to unblock numerous applications and bypass numerous internet restrictions (i.e. unblock You-Tube, Facebook, Twitter at work or school where the “IT administrator” has restricted your access to these and similar sites).

 - Protect privacy for minimal worry about your personal information being exposed or compromised when you make purchases or surf on the web.

-- Deliver a higher level of security on internet since a private proxy provides a unique internet address dedicated to only you.
+- Deliver a higher level of security on internet since a private proxy provides a unique internet address.

 - Avoid and block spam successfully.